 The Auditing facility in Enterprise Architect allows changes to the repository to be recorded to an Audit log.
-This powerful governance tool can be profoundly useful in finding out who changed a model and when it was changed.
+This governance tool can be profoundly useful in finding out who changed a model and when it was changed.
 It is also useful to see the complete list of changes made by a given user or the list of changes made to a given element.
 The Audit View is a dashboard that allows you to display the before and after values of item properties and to drill down from Package level through elements, features and connectors to diagram objects.

-Audit View showing the creation of, and three subsequent changes to, the Customer Class.
+Audit View showing the creation of, and two subsequent changes to, the Diagram Object for a Driver Actor.